 Last, we’ve got my old stomping ground of SEO.
 The overlap between search keywords and words/phrases used in social content isn’t 1:1, and so this use-case requires some fine-tuning and usually, that addition of another, more search-keyword-focused tool (like Moz’s KW Explorer, below).

 Taking topic and text data from the Insights tab in SparkToro and using it as a search term in Keyword Explorer (or your choice of other SEO products) is a solid way to get information about what’s likely of interest to an audience on the social web and in the search results.
+More detail on how to employ SparkToro’s unique keyword research outside of search marketing here.

 The list above, of course, isn’t exhaustive.
 There’s loads more useful applications for this data in the worlds of market research, audience intelligence, and digital marketing.
 If you’ve got use-cases to share, or creative thoughts we haven’t considered, we’d love to hear ’em!
 Every time we learn more about how people are using the product, we get new ideas for how to make it better 🙂